 Phantom Thread had its early screenplay development costs fronted by Annapurna Pictures, owned by Megan Ellison, who financed Paul Thomas Anderson’s The Master (2012).
-It was announced in September 2016 that Universal’s Focus Features won the worldwide bidding rights to the project, after Anderson’s script went onto the auction market and both Focus and Fox Searchlight were aggressively courting Phantom Thread.
-The picture was packaged with a $35 million budget, which Focus financed and repaid Annapurna for the development expenses.
+It was announced in September 2016 that Universal’s Focus Features won the worldwide bidding rights to the project, after Anderson’s script went onto the auction market and both Focus and Fox Searchlight were aggressively courting it.
+The budget for Phantom Thread was $35 million, which Focus financed and they repaid Annapurna for the development expenses.
 Additional coin came from China based Perfect World Pictures, which inked a $500M slate financing deal with Universal in early January 2016.

 Phantom Thread received free publicity in June 2017 when Daniel Day-Lewis announced his retirement and that this picture would be his last — though he walked away from movies 20 years earlier after the lukewarm response and commercial failure of The Boxer (1997).